oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-api.md

 ----------
 ### type
 Type of the resource.

 Must be set to `products`.

 E.g.: `"type": "products"`

 ### sku
 Product SKU.

 One Product SKU must be provided in order to identify the Product.

 The key for the Product SKU is `id` since this is the identifier of the Product.

 E.g.: `"id": "0RT28"`

 ### inventory_status
 Product Inventory Status.

 One Inventory Status can be provided, in order to update the Product Inventory Status.

-Since Inventory Status is a separate entity from Product, it has to be provided in the relationships section.
+Since Inventory Status is a separate entity from Product, it is provided in the `relationships` section.

 E.g.:
 ```json
 "relationships": {